Charles Hamelin: Personal life

 Short track is a family affair for Hamelin: his brother François Hamelin is a fellow Olympian and national short track member.
-The current director of the national short track team is his father, Yves Hamelin.
+The former director of the national short track team is his father, Yves Hamelin.
 Hamelin made Hello!
 Canada's 50 most beautiful Canadians list in 2010, along with his then-girlfriend, fellow speed skater and Olympian Marianne St-Gelais.
 In March 2018, after ten years as a couple, Hamelin and St-Gelais announced in a statement that they were splitting up.

 He is presently engaged to sports journalist Geneviève Tardif, with whom he shares a daughter, Violette, born on April 23, 2020.
 The two were engaged in the summer of 2019, and were due to wed in 2020, but delayed their ceremony twice due to the COVID-19 pandemic.